Duet3D/wiki-content/User_manual/Connecting_hardware/Display_12864_menu.md

 (3) = implemented in firmware 2.03RC1 and later only

+In RRF 3.5.0-beta.4 and later, in a "value" command the value can instead be an expression enclosed in { } that yields the value to be displayed, for example: `N{heat.heaters[0].current}`

 ## File format for 'image' command

 Byte 0: image width in pixels (call this W)